OnPanic/OnPanic.github.io/README.md

 ### Donations

-Feel free to make a donation (BTC): 1KUDR3ebaHUss8gjbx5vCqJ2m9LmC9EbRj
+- Feel free to make a donation (BTC): 1KUDR3ebaHUss8gjbx5vCqJ2m9LmC9EbRj
+- Feel free to contribute with code, only two hands here and a lot of work to do :)